 - Each of our major student media outlets – the campus newspaper, television station, website and general interest student media magazine – has been recognized as one of the best in its class, nationally and regionally, three or more times over the last six years.

-- Teams of Kent State public relations students have earned honorable mentions and one second-place win in the national PRSSA Bateman Case Study Competition in four of the last five years.
+- Teams of Kent State public relations students have earned honorable mentions and two second-place rankings in the national PRSSA Bateman Case Study Competition in five of the last six years.
 The competition asks students to research, develop, implement and evaluate a public relations campaign for a national client.